How to Prepare for Inflation on Groceries in 2022

 Plan for the future.

 We should always be doing this, but I know there are many who live from paycheck to paycheck.
 Work hard.
 Build a stockpile.
 Save money.
-Be prepared for what may come – and if inflation comes to nothing, you will still be prepared for the future.
+Be prepared for what may come – and if inflation returns to normal levels, you will still be prepared for the future.
 You won’t have lost any money but saved yourself worry from the possibility.

 Some people might say I’m taking things too seriously and others might say I’m not taking it seriously enough.
 Whatever side you fall on, I hope you will consider how you can best care and provide for your family.
 And if these tips help you to build a stockpile that will save your family money, then I have done what I hoped to do.